 Here is Wikipedia’s definition of Survivorship bias; “ in quantitative backtesting of market performance or other characteristics, survivorship bias is the use of a current index membership set rather than using the actual constituent changes over time.
 Consider a backtest to 1990 to find the total return of S&P 500 members who have paid dividends within the previous year.
 To use the current 500 members only and create a historical equity line of the total return of the companies that met the criteria, would be adding survivorship bias to the results.
 S&P maintains an index of only healthy companies, removing companies that no longer meet their criteria as a representative of the large-cap U.S. stock market.”

 Backtesting an algorithm will suffer from survivorship bias if historical data does not include delisted stocks.

-Imagine an extreme case, a model buys the one stock that dropped the most in the previous day and holds it until it makes a profit.
+Imagine an extreme case.
+A model buys the one stock that dropped the most in the previous day and holds it until it makes a profit.
 This is a terrible strategy but we’re trying to make a point.
-Testing would only show symbols that were beaten down but subsequently survived.
-What has not been considered is all the stocks the model bought but were subsequently delisted, or in other words, fell to zero.
+What you’re doing is testing only beaten down symbols but subsequently survived.
+What has not been considered is all the stocks the model bought but were subsequently delisted.
+In other words, fell to zero.
 This model would have never tested those symbols because they were not in the database.

-If trading US equities and backtesting more than 6 months survivorship bias has to be considered.
+Consider, if trading US equities and backtesting more than 6 months, survivorship bias.
 If not, your model will be trading with erroneous data.

 Check our out the Performance Matrix for our algorithms and sign up today.